iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week7_mapbox/W7_mapbox1.md

 - Hit **Publish** to save the changes in this map and to be able to access it publicly.
 - Under **Share** in the top menu bar, copy your **Style URL**.
 Mine is `mapbox://styles/iamwfx/cl8tluyqd001a14nzpd565em7`

-Add another chunk of code that add sin your map object to the `map` div:
+Add another chunk of code that adss in your map object to the `script` div:
 ```JS
 const map = new mapboxgl.Map({
   container: 'map', // container id